raj-sn/AWS-3Tier-Student-Management-System/README.md

-# AWS 3-Tier Student Management System
+# 🚀 AWS 3-Tier Student Management System

-## Project Overview
+## 📖 Project Overview

-This project demonstrates the design and deployment of a 3-Tier Architecture on Amazon Web Services (AWS).
+This project demonstrates the design and deployment of a **3-Tier Architecture** on Amazon Web Services (AWS).
 The application allows users to add and view student records through a web interface while storing data in a MySQL database hosted on Amazon RDS.

 The project was built to gain hands-on experience with AWS networking, compute, database, security, and load balancing services.

 ---

-## Architecture
+## 🏗️ Architecture

-### High-Level Architecture
+### 📌 High-Level Architecture

 ```text
 Internet User